 Kansas governor preparing to announce new COVID-19 measures

-Gov. Laura Kelly is preparing to announce new measures designed to control the spread of the coronavirus in Kansas as the state experiences its biggest surge in new cases of the pandemic.
+Gov. Laura Kelly prepared Wednesday to announce new measures designed to control the spread of the coronavirus in Kansas as the state again reported another record seven-day increase in new cases.

-Kelly scheduled a news conference for Wednesday afternoon to announce her new actions.
-The event comes as public health officials warn that the state's residents need to be more vigilant about wearing masks, social distancing and avoiding gatherings.
+Kelly's news conference Wednesday afternoon was to come only hours after state health department data showed that Kansas averaged 2,767 new confirmed and probable coronavirus cases a day for the seven days ending Wednesday.
+That's slightly above the previous record of 2,741, for the seven days ending Monday.

 The Democratic governor has promised publicly that she won't shut down businesses statewide again, as she did for five weeks in the spring.
 The Republican-controlled Legislature also forced her in June to accept local control over mask mandates, restrictions on businesses and limits on public gatherings.